Ports and multimodal platforms: key elements in efficient, sustainable city logistics

 1 river barge can carry 5,000 tonnes of freight, equivalent to 250 fewer trucks on the roads.

-A river barge emits five times less CO2 than the equivalent road transport.
+A river barge emits 5 times less CO2than road freight .

 The Seine is navigable 24/7 and can accommodate three or four times more traffic.